Dahlandia Hotel Review: Isla Múcura, Colombia

 Once you are in the water, the areas around your moving limbs light up brilliantly for a very short time.
 It’s an incredibly cool effect.

-Snorkeling Tour
+Snorkelling Tour

 The first stop is at a shallow coral reef nowhere near land.
 It’s a decent sized reef, so there’s room for the many snorkelers to find their own spot.
 The variety and number of fish was impressive and there is some good coral to admire as well.

 The second stop was at a very shallow, decimated coral reef.
-This reef may have been beautiful many years ago, but now it’s completely blanched – likely from being so shallow that swimmers cannot avoid touching the coral.
+This reef may have been beautiful many years ago, but now it’s completely bleached, likely from being so shallow that swimmers cannot avoid touching the coral.
 The guides used this as a spot to show us starfish and sea urchins.

 The third stop was a daytime visit to Laguna Illuminata.
 The water is dark and murky here, but when you jump in the water you are immediately surrounded by tons of plankton (which look like 1-2 inch wide jellyfish).
 Upon closer investigation, you can see the strips of light illuminate within the plankton, which is the effect we saw at night on the Plankton Tour.